 85% said their priority was planning vacations around school holidays.

-Families are becoming more independent when it comes to booking vacations, with fewer bookings through travel agents and more choosing to do their own research and booking online.
-The most influential factors in decision making are travel review sites and personal recommendations from friends and relatives.
-The increased number of families influenced by social media posts and online websites suggests that the internet is becoming a stronger port of information for those looking to book their vacations.
+Families are becoming more independent when it comes to booking vacations, with fewer bookings through travel agents and more choosing to do their research and book online.
+In 2024, one of the most influential factors in where a family chooses to travel is the children.
+Families are looking to strengthen their bonds and create lasting memories, and 55% of families put their children's opinions at the heart of their decision-making when it comes to travel.

 For almost all families, the priority when planning their trip is to book somewhere where they will be entertained and happy.
 This is supported in that 70% prioritise amenities for children when booking accommodation and location.

-Sources: Consumer Family Travel Survey, Alamo, Access Development
+Sources: Consumer Family Travel Survey, Alamo, Access Development, Travel Weekly,

 31% to escape the daily routine.